citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorConfigurationObjectCapability.md

 HasTypeCapabilities returns a boolean if a field has been set.

+### SetTypeCapabilitiesNil

+`func (o *HypervisorConfigurationObjectCapability) SetTypeCapabilitiesNil(b bool)`

+ SetTypeCapabilitiesNil sets the value for TypeCapabilities to be an explicit nil

+### UnsetTypeCapabilities
+`func (o *HypervisorConfigurationObjectCapability) UnsetTypeCapabilities()`

+UnsetTypeCapabilities ensures that no value is present for TypeCapabilities, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)